 SECRETARIAL AUDIT REPORT

+Human Resource Department of your company is instrumental in building employees capabilities through structured talent acquisition and its development through technical and need based training.
 For your Company, employees are the most valuable assets.
 Attracting, training, growing and retaining talented professionals continue to be the focus for Human Resources division of your Company.
 Pay for performance philosophy helps us in rewarding high performers thereby motivating talent and enhancing retention.
-Considering the current business need, there was rationalization of the human resource in the Company and accordingly the work force has been reduced during the year to make it to the optimum level.

 HEALTH, SAFETY AND ENVIRONMENT:

 As a responsible corporate citizen, your Company lays considerable emphasis on health, safety aspects of its human capital, operations and overall working conditions.
 Thus being constantly aware of its obligation towards maintaining and improving the environment, all possible steps are being taken to meet the toughest environmental standards on pollution, effluents, etc. across various spheres of its business activities.